estuary/flow/site/docs/reference/Connectors/capture-connectors/zendesk-support.md

 ## Prerequisites

+There are two different ways to authenticate with Zendesk Support when capturing data into Flow: using OAuth2 or providing an API token.
+The prerequisites for both authentication methods are listed below.

+### OAuth2 authentication

+* Subdomain of your Zendesk URL.
+In the URL `https://MY_SUBDOMAIN.zendesk.com/`, `MY_SUBDOMAIN` is the subdomain.

+### API token authentication

 * Subdomain of your Zendesk URL.
 In the URL `https://MY_SUBDOMAIN.zendesk.com/`, `MY_SUBDOMAIN` is the subdomain.
 * Email address associated with your Zendesk account.
 * A Zendesk API token.
 See the [Zendesk docs](https://support.zendesk.com/hc/en-us/articles/4408889192858-Generating-a-new-API-token) to enable tokens and generate a new token.